Savvy Investors Look to Cattle Ranches

 As the United States came out of the financial crisis around 2011, demand grew for domestic beef again.
 Yet the supply of cattle was still so low that, over the ensuing years, cattle prices doubled and, in some cases, tripled every year since 2011.
 For example, in 2011, a 900-pound steer was worth $1.10 per pound.
 However, since demand is back up, it is now worth $2.50 or $2.75 per pound, which is nearly triple what it was only four years ago.
 Another factor in this “perfect storm” is the high valuation of mother cows, also known as replacement heifers or brood cattle.
 Because cattle prices, in general, are so high, the replacement heifers are worth a lot more money to be processed than they are to be raised to bear their own calves.
 Therefore, brood cattle numbers are staying stagnant, which means cattle supply isn’t growing.
 The demand remains high, supply remains low, and the market is currently supporting the maintenance of this trend over the next few years.

 WHY CATTLE IS A GOOD INVESTMENT

 Cattle ranches are historically relatively safe in the larger ecosystem of real estate.
 They’re a good investment now because prices are rising both for cattle and the property on which to raise cattle, the economy is growing and projected to continue growing, and the market for cattle is on track with this growth.
-Looking back to 2008, when the real estate market collapsed, most farm and ranch ground remained stable and lost little value, if any at all.
-Wh en the economy picked up again, cattle ranches and farm lands grew again along with the rest of the economy.
+Looking back to 2008, when the real estate market collapsed, most farm and ranch grounds remained stable and lost little value, if any at all.
+When the economy picked up again, cattle ranches and farmlands grew again along with the rest of the economy.